hibzzgames/crmpl/README.md

-# papr
+# crmpl
-Papr is an open file format designed to store readable key-value pairs that can be minified.
+Crmpl is an open file format designed to store readable key-value pairs that can be minified.

 ### Goals
 - Simple rules